 But one still has to explain how a set of ordinary subject pronouns should have evolved into TAM-marking clitics.
-A tentative hypothesis would suggest these subject markers once became specialized in subordinate or other dependent clauses, while main declarative clauses eventually generalized the use of free pronouns.
-As a result, what were once genuine subject pronouns eventually grammaticalized into subjunctive-like TAM markers.
-This hypothesis would account for the affinities of Aorist predicates with syntactic dependency, discourse backgroundedness, and tense-aspect-mood indeterminacy.
+A tentative hypothesis would suggest these subject markers once became specialized in subordinate or other dependent clauses while main declarative clauses eventually generalized the use of free pronouns.
+As a result, what were once genuine subject pronouns in clauses otherwise unmarked for TAM, eventually grammaticalized into subjunctive-like TAM markers.
+This hypothesis would account for the affinities of Aorist predicates with syntactic dependency, discourse backgroundedness, and TAM indeterminacy.
 But this is mainly speculation at this stage; the functional connection at stake here definitely warrants further investigation.